 The second thing that Peter taught me about making a huge impact at work is that every decision in life is made by the person who has the power to make the decision.
 Make peace with that.
 Decisions are not necessarily made by the best person, the smartest person, or the right person.

-Finally, Peter taught me this wonderful phrase that inspires me to action every day: “The greatest wisdom not applied to action and behavior is meaningless data.”
+Finally, one last lesson that Peter taught me is this wonderful phrase that inspires me to action every day: “The greatest wisdom not applied to action and behavior is meaningless data.”

 Will we ever be able to write a similar article about learning from, and being inspired, a machine?
 I rather doubt it.